Adventurous hike through the wondrous landscapes of Iceland

 Self-guided trail: every Tuesday

-During the hike, you won't come across any restaurants or supermarkets.
-You can purchase a foodpack with a cooking set (cooking pot, gas burner, and gas canister) from us.
-In this foodpack, you'll find 6x breakfast, lunch, and dinner.
-It's important to bring your own snacks.
+During the hike, you won't encounter any restaurants or supermarkets.
+You can purchase a food pack with a cooking set (cooking pot, gas burner, and gas canister) from us.
+In this food pack, you'll find 6x breakfast, lunch, and dinner.
+It's important to bring enough snacks yourself.
 Our food pack does not include snacks or coffee/tea.

 Extra options